int128/terraform-aws-nat-instance/README.md

 ## How it works

-This module will create the following resources:
+This module provisions the following resources:

 - Launch Template for the NAT instance
 - Auto Scaling Group with mixed instances policy